mixaverros88/dockerized-java-e-commerce-app/README.md

 ```

 ### :computer: Deploy instructions ###
-Use the maven plug-in (tomcat7-maven-plugin) for tomcat server in order to automatically deploy this project in your local server.
+Use the maven plug-in (wildfly-maven-plugin) for wildfly server in order to automatically deploy this project in your local server.
 You can find this plug-in in pom.xml file in order to modify with yours configurations, also don't forget to add in settings.xml your credentials for tomcat server.
 ```
 <servers>
     <server>